aaronrucker990/SIEM-LAB/README.md

 The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API to collect geographic information about the attackers location.<br />

-The script is used in this demo where I setup Microsoft Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
-We will observe live attacks (RDP Brute Force) from all around the world.
-I will use a custom PowerShell script to look up the attackers Geolocation information and plot it on an Azure Sentinel Map!<br />

 <h2>Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)